-The broad applicability of our antisense technology allows us to create promising drugs in a variety of disease areas.
+The broad applicability of our antisense technology allows us to create promising drugs, such as the ocular and antiviral drugs under our preferred partner collaboration with GSK, in a variety of disease areas.
 We have successfully developed novel drugs designed to treat many different diseases.
-In therapeutic areas that are outside of our core areas of development, we license our drugs to highly focused satellite companies that have the specific expertise and resources to continue developing the drugs.
+In therapeutic areas that are outside of our core areas of development, we have licensed our drugs to highly focused satellite companies that have the specific expertise and resources to continue developing the drugs.
 Together with our partners we continue to advance drugs in clinical development that are outside of our core therapeutic areas.
-For instance, our partner, Excaliard, presented data from three Phase 2 studies demonstrating that EXC 001 reduced scarring in patients.

 Plazomicin, formerly ACHN-490, is a next-generation aminoglycoside drug that Achaogen, Inc. is developing for the treatment of multi-drug resistant gram-negative bacterial infections.
 Aminoglycosides are a group of antibiotics that inhibit bacterial protein synthesis and that clinicians use to treat serious bacterial infections.
 Achaogen discovered plazomicin based on technology licensed from us.